rizafahmi/elixirdose-cli/README.md

       end
     end

-Let's rerun `mix escriptize` and mix will compile our awesome_cli.ex file and generate a file `Elixir.AwesomeCli.beam` in the `_build/dev/lib/awesome_cli/ebin` directory as well as one executable file called `awesome_cli`.
+Let's rerun `mix escript.build` and mix will compile our awesome_cli.ex file and generate a file `Elixir.AwesomeCli.beam` in the `_build/dev/lib/awesome_cli/ebin` directory as well as one executable file called `awesome_cli`.
 Let's execute the file.